RaminHAL9001/Dao/README.md

 interfaces.

 ## How it works
-The Dao scripting language is designed to be similar to JavaScript, which is probably the most popular language in common use today (at the time of this writing).
+The Dao scripting language is designed to be similar to languages like JavaScript which is probably the most popular language in common use today (at the time of this writing).
+It is also similar to AWK, S-Lang, and Lua.
+However there are a few novelties that make Dao a bit different.

 The Dao runtime is vaguely similar to the UNIX "AWK" language.
 However, the Dao language provides a much more feature-rich set of built-in data